nsg/spring-proxy-ai/README.md

 # spring-proxy-ai
-A Spring Engine AI that acts as a proxy to write an AI in any language.
+A Spring Engine AI that acts as a proxy for AIs written any language.